ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

  the classes will be trimmed (section 6.1.3)
 * The minimum number of matched pairs present in an imputation class to perform trimming, denoted $N+1$.
+* Target period link weight must be specified to implement weighted imputation links (section 6.2.5)
+* If using weighted imputation, time lag, *k*, informs which previous period’s imputation links should be used in addition to the target period links

 ### 5.2 Output Records